“God uses those with clean hands” Pastor Bill

 Therefore His own arm brought salvation for Him;

-Only in Christ are we made holy enough to dwell forever with a holy God.
-But in the meantime, as we live out the days God has ordained for us here, we wash the iniquity from our hands through Christ so that He can use us to build up His kingdom on earth.
+Only in Christ are we made holy enough to dwell forever in the immediate presence of a holy God.
+In the meantime, we live out our days as God has ordained for us, washing the iniquity from our hands through Christ, so that the Lord can use us to build up His kingdom on earth.

-God is able to use anything in the universe, living or inanimate, to achieve His will and His purpose.
+God is able to use anything in His universe, living or inanimate, to achieve His will and His purposes.
+He can use a rock!
 But He likes to use people to get things done.
-When we are walking with clean hands, forgiven and cleansed, and seek to do the will of the Father, He can do great and wonderful things through us.
-May this touch the lives of others and bring them great blessings of eternal consequence.
+When we are walking with Him, forgiven and cleansed, and seek in our hearts to do the will of the Father, He can do great and wonderful things through us.
+May this work touch the lives of others and bring them great blessings of eternal consequence, to the glory of God, who gives us clean hands.

 Reflection

-Lord, help me to keep clean hands in You today.
-Forgive me for the failures that I bring to You for pardon, help me to forgive those who commit an offense against me, and use me to perform Your will and divine purpose today.
-I want to be pleasing to You.
+Lord, cleanse me of my sin and help me to keep clean hands in You today.
+Forgive me for the failures that I bring to You for pardon, and help me to forgive those who commit an offense against me.
+Use me to perform Your will and achieve Your divine purposes today.
+Help me to be pleasing to You.
 In Jesus’ name we pray, Amen.